Annabella-bioinfo/ghana_tb_sequence_analysis/README.md

 - FJ617585 and FJ617584 are the most divergent pair (2 SNPs apart), while
   FJ617586 sits between them with 1 SNP difference from each
-- This pattern suggests at least two distinct rpoB lineages of *M. africanum* are circulating in Ghana — one matching the global majority sequence and one carrying local variants.
+- This pattern suggests at least two distinct rpoB lineages of *M. africanum* are circulating in Ghana, one matching the global majority sequence and one carrying local variants.
 If either SNP falls within the rifampicin resistance-determining region (RRDR), it could have direct implications for TB treatment outcomes in Ghana